reugn/async/README.md

 * **PriorityLock** - A non-reentrant mutex that allows for the specification of lock acquisition priority.

 ## Examples
-Can be found in the examples directory/tests.
+Runnable examples are available in the [examples](./examples) directory.
+See the test files for additional usage examples.

 ## License
 Licensed under the MIT License.